elh0/User-Centric-Frontend-Development-Milestone-Project/README.md

-# User Centric Frontend Development Milestone Project - The Monkees Website
+# User Centric Frontend Development Milestone Project

 This site was developed from the brief enlisted by Code Institute.
 The intended goal of this site was to help The 1960's rock band **The Monkees** showcase their music & publicise their availability to perform at events.